-By the time your baby is 8 months old, not only is she getting around, she’s also probably getting into everything!
+By the time your baby is 8 months old, not only are they getting around, they are also probably getting into everything!
 Babies are especially curious at this stage because they are becoming more aware of their environment.

-In this portion of WebMD’s month-by-month guide, discover what baby milestones you can expect your child to achieve by the time she’s 8 months old.
+In this portion of WebMD’s month-by-month guide, discover what baby milestones you can expect your child to achieve by the time they are 8 months old.

 Eighth Month Baby Milestones: Motor Skills